stuartgo/mapintel/api/README.md

 - doc-count:
 > Gets the number of documents in the document store that satisfy a particular boolean filter.

+### Topic
+- umap-query:
+> Loads the TopicRetriever with its trained Topic model.
+Uses the underlying trained UMAP model to call transform() on the embedding of the query string and returns the resulting 2-dimensional UMAP embedding.
+- topic-names:
+> Gets the unique topic names in the document store.
+- topic-training:
+> Trains the Retriever's topic model with the documents in the database and updates the instances in the database using the new model.
+This endpoint can be used to update the topic model on a regular basis.
+Saves the trained model to disk.

+### Upload
+- file-upload:
+> Receives a document as input from any file type, extracts its text content, preprocesses it, gets the corresponding embeddings, and adds it to the document store.
+- news-upload:
+> Gets the latest news from NewsAPI and respective metadata, cleans the documents, and runs them through the indexing pipeline to be stored in the database.

 ### Feedback
 - feedback:
 > Writes the feedback labels of responses to a query into the document store.
 - eval-feedback:
 > Return basic accuracy metrics based on the user feedback.
 Which ratio of documents was relevant?
 You can supply filters in the request to only use a certain subset of labels.

-### Upload
-- file-upload:
-> Receives a document as input from any file type, extracts its text content, preprocesses it, gets the corresponding embeddings and adds it to the document store.
-- news-upload:
-> Gets the latest news from NewsAPI and respective metadata, cleans the documents and runs them through the indexing pipeline to be stored in the database.

-### UMAP
-- umap-query:
-> Loads the fitted UMAP model and calls transform() on the embedding of the query string and returns the resulting 2 dimensional UMAP embeddings.
-- umap-training:
-> Takes the 768 dimensional embeddings of each document in the document store and calls fit_transform() to generate the respective 2 dimensional embeddings while saving the fitted model under outputs/saved_models.
-The 2 dimensional embeddings of each document are inserted in the document store under the umap field.
-- umap-inference:
-> Loads the fitted UMAP model and calls transform() on any document in the database that doesn't have a 2 dimensional embedding.
-The 2 dimensional embeddings of each document are inserted in the document store under the umap field.

 ## Usage